- Saxagliptin/Metformin Hydrochloride

 Refer to the leaflet supplied for more information on lactic acidosis.

 Can I still drink alcohol?

-When taking this medication you should avoid drinking alcohol, as it may increase the risk of a harmful reaction.
+When taking this medication you should avoid drinking excessive amounts of alcohol, as it may increase the risk of a harmful reaction.

 Will I still be able to drive?

 Yes, if you experience no side effects which may make doing so unsafe.
 If you feel as though your ability to drive has become compromised, you should refrain from driving and inform your doctor.

 It should not be taken by those who are pregnant or breastfeeding.
 Speak to your doctor about alternative forms of treatment in these cases.

 Am I allergic to anything in the medicine?